Watertown in Middlesex County, Massachusetts — The American Northeast (New England)

 Erected 1930 by Massachusetts Bay Colony Tercentenary Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Exploration • Government & Politics • Settlements & Settlers.
 In addition, it is included in the Massachusetts Bay Colony—Tercentenary Commission Markers series list.
+A significant historical year for this entry is 1630.

 Location.
 42° 22.418′ N, 71° 12.452′ W. Marker is in Watertown, Massachusetts, in Middlesex County.
-Marker is on Main Street (Massachusetts Route 20), on the right when traveling east.
+It is on Main Street (Massachusetts Route 20), on the right when traveling east.
 The marker is adjacent to the Gore Place property, across from the end of Longfellow Road.
 Touch for map.
 Marker is at or near this postal address: across from 719 Main Street, Watertown MA 02472, United States of America.
 Touch for directions.

 Also see . . .
 Watertown, MA website.
 (Submitted on June 1, 2011, by Bill Pfingsten of Bel Air, Maryland.)